aslamhus/aslamhus/README.md

 ### React Table Component
 I built my own Table component that handles operations like sorting, filtering, pagination and select and deleting rows.
-This is the front end solution that works nicely with the above database classes.
+A particular challenge was to create an efficient pagination system for result sets with 10s or 100s of pages.

 ### Backup applet